UWMRO/ScienceCamera/README.md

-TelescopePi runs the TelescopeServer, which recieves messages from Bifrost via twisted and communicates to the filter wheel on the telescope.
+TelescopePi runs the TelescopeServer, which recieves messages from Evora and commands the filter wheel.